pantrypoints/sp/content/en/research/marco-polo/travels/volume-1/book-2/chapter-11.md

 Each body of 3000 takes a turn of three days and nights to guard the palace, where they also take their meals.

 After the expiration of three days and nights they are relieved by another 3000, who mount guard for the same space of time, and then another body takes its turn, so that there are always 3000 on guard.
-Thus it goes until the whole 12,000, who are styled (as I said) Keshican, have been on duty; and then the tour begins again, and so runs on from year’s end to year’s end.{1}
+Thus it goes until the whole 12,000, who are styled (as I said) Keshican, have been on duty; and then the tour begins again, and so runs on from year’s end to year’s end.

-## CHAPTER 13.
+## Chapter 13.
 The Fashion of the Great Kaan’s Table at his High Feasts.

 When the Great Kaan sits at table on any great court occasion, it is in this fashion.
 His table is elevated a good deal above the others, and he sits at the north end of the hall, looking towards the south, with his chief wife beside him on the left.
 On his right sit his sons and his nephews, and other kinsmen of the Blood Imperial, but lower, so that their heads are on a level with the Emperor’s feet.
 And then the other Barons sit at other tables lower still.